 The host country's tradition of issuing commemorative coins for the modern Olympic Games dates back to 1952 in Helsinki.
 Since there was no precedent, the nation's mint simply issued a single 500 markaa silver coin.
 The design, sporting a wreath and the Olympic rings, might be called simplistic, but it could also be described as elegant, as it gets the image across with no fuss.
-These pieces, dated 1951 and 1952, are inexpensive and readily available today, which makes this an excellent place to start for someone interested in building an Olympic-themed collection.
+These pieces, dated 1951 and 1952, are inexpensive and readily available today, which makes this an excellent place to start for someexcellent place to start for someone interested in building an Olympic-themed collection.

 The idea of commemorating the Olympic Games with coins didn't catch on immediately, and it wasn't until the 1964 Summer Games in Tokyo and the 1964 Winter Games in Innsbruck, Austria, that subsequent pieces were produced-100-yen and 1,000-yen issues for Japan and a 50-schilling silver piece for Austria.
-Thus, two modern Games-1956 and 1960-are unrepresented by host-nation commemoratives.
+Thus, two modern